 All students will need to take responsibility for the following:

 - Managing your study load and appropriate withdrawal

 - Accessing the support services available and getting help in a timely manner

-To manage your load effectively, you need to take stock of how you are coping at key points during semester to evaluate your ability to keep progressing.
+To manage your studies effectively, you need to measure how you are coping at key points during semester and evaluate your ability to keep progressing.
 If you are struggling, you might need to make some changes to personal commitments, or reduce your study load.
-Each student should make themselves aware of the key withdrawal dates and penalties during semester.
+Be aware of the key withdrawal dates and penalties during semester.